johnmorehouse/website/content/research.md

 +++
 **Works in Progress**

-- A Spatial Equilibrium Model of US Residential Energy Demand (with Mark Colas)
+- Household Carbon Emissions and Land Use Regulation in Spatial Equilibrium (with [Mark Colas](https://sites.google.com/site/markyaucolas/))

 - Environmental Externalities in Dynamic Stochastic Spatial Equilibrium